-Given the significant health issues associated with obesity, how to prevent it should be a top priority for everyone.
+Given the significant health issues associated with obesity, understanding how to prevent it should be a top priority for everyone.
 Looking at what causes obesity is the first step towards proactive prevention.
 According to the National Heart, Lung, and Blood Institute (NHLBI), there are several known causes of obesity, including:

-- Genetic obesity such as Prader-Willi syndrome, Bardet-Biedl syndrome and others
+- Genetic obesity such as Prader-Willi syndrome, Bardet-Biedl syndrome, and others

-- Medications such as antidepressants, antiepileptics, and others
+- Medications such as antidepressants, antiepileptics, and others (11)

 The NHLBI also reports that four key lifestyle factors can increase the risk of obesity: